 Male genital eczema

 With any genital condition it is important that you have the correct diagnosis made by your doctor so that any possible underlying conditions can be identified and treated.
-Please do not feel embarrassed about asking for a proper examination to be performed.
+Please do not feel embarrassed about asking for a proper examination to be carried out.

-There are different types of eczema that could affect the genital area, including atopic eczema, seborrhoeic dermatitis, allergic contact eczema and irritant contact eczema.
+There are different types of eczema that can affect the genital area, including atopic eczema, seborrhoeic dermatitis, allergic contact dermatitis and irritant contact dermatitis.

 Genital eczema frequently affects the penis, scrotum, groin, the skin around the opening of the anus and the skin between the cheeks of the buttocks (perianal eczema).
-There are other causes of red, sore skin, such as fungal and yeast infections and sexually transmitted infections (STIs), which might need to be ruled out by your doctor.
-Your GP might also refer you to dermatology, particularly if allergic contact dermatitis is suspected or diagnosis is uncertain.
+Do bear in mind that there are other causes of inflamed, sore skin, such as fungal and yeast infections (thrush), and sexually transmitted infections (STIs), which can affect people with eczema and might need to be ruled out by your doctor.
+Your GP might refer you to dermatology, particularly if allergic contact dermatitis is suspected or diagnosis is uncertain.

-Steroids are safe to use in the genital area as long as they are of the correct strength and are used appropriately.
-The skin here can absorb topical steroids more readily than in other parts of the body, and topical steroids should therefore be used carefully in the genital area.
-They only need to be used once or twice a day, as prescribed, and a 30g tube should normally last at least 3 months.
-It is important to avoid prolonged or over-use of combination steroid preparations, in particular those containing certain antibiotics such as neomycin, which may cause contact dermatitis.
-If combined topical steroids and antibiotic creams are prescribed for infection, they should be used for a maximum of 14 days, after which you should return to plain topical steroids if the eczema is still flaring.
+Topical steroids are safe to use in the genital area as long as they are of the correct strength and are used appropriately.
+Genital skin absorbs topical steroids more readily than other parts of the body, and topical steroids should therefore be used carefully in this area.
+Topical steroids are generally used once a day, or as prescribed, and a 30g tube should normally last at least 3 months.
+It is also important to avoid prolonged or over-use of combination steroid preparations, in particular those containing certain antibiotics such as neomycin, which may cause allergic contact dermatitis.
+If combined topical steroids and antibiotic creams are prescribed for infection, they should be used for a maximum of 14 days, after which time you should return to plain topical steroids if the eczema is still flaring.

-Genital eczema can cause embarrassment because the area is intensely itchy, leading to scratching.
-Anti-itch preparations, including anti-itch emollients (Balneum Plus or E45 Itch) may be helpful in relieving severe itching and discomfort.
+Genital eczema can be intensely itchy, leading to scratching.
+Anti-itch preparations, including anti-itch emollients (Balneum Plus, E45 Itch or Dermacool), may be helpful in relieving severe itching and discomfort, but local anaesthetics should be avoided as they may cause an allergic contact dermatitis.
 Ask the pharmacist if you are uncertain about a product’s ingredients.
-You can keep your emollients in the fridge, as a cold application can be more soothing.
+You can keep your cream-based emollients in the fridge, as a cold application can be more soothing.

 Some people develop an allergy to nail varnish, so if your partner wears it and you think this may be causing problems for you, see if leaving it off makes a difference.

-If night-time itching is a problem, an antihistamine may help you to sleep.
+If night-time itching is a problem, a sedating antihistamine may help you sleep.

-Wash with warm water and an emollient soap substitute or use your usual leave-on emollient cream for washing.
-Avoid soaps, antiseptic washes, moist tissue wipes, bubble bath, deodorant, perfume, fragrance and any other products that could irritate and dry out the skin.
-Also, avoid using shampoo in the bath or shower since it could inadvertently come into contact with the genital area and cause irritation.
-If you do need to shampoo your hair in the bath, apply your emollient cream to the genital skin first and then rinse it off after you have rinsed your hair.
+Wash with warm water and an emollient soap substitute or your usual leave-on emollient.
+Avoid soaps, antiseptic washes, moist tissue wipes, bubble baths, deodorants, perfumes, fragrances and any other products that could irritate and dry out the skin.
+Also, avoid using shampoo in the bath since it could inadvertently come into contact with the genital area and cause irritation.
+If you do need to shampoo your hair in the bath, apply your emollient to the genital skin first and then rinse it off after you have rinsed your hair.

 If you wish to remove hair in the genital area, waxing and shaving products may irritate the skin further.
-Using your emollient wash product may be a more gentle option on the skin (and while you’re there, it’s a good idea to check your testicles for lumps once a month after a warm bath or shower).
+Using your emollient instead of shaving cream may help.

-Comfortable, loose cotton clothing will help to lessen irritation and friction.
-Wear loose-fitting underwear (100% cotton or silk is more comfortable, as natural fibres will not be irritating).
-Avoid thongs.
-Most people prefer to use a non-biological washing powder to wash their clothes.
+Most people with eczema prefer to use a non-biological laundry detergent to wash their clothes.
 Finding the most suitable one is a case of trial and error.
-You may find that you need to wash at 60°C or higher with the non-biological powder to clean your clothing effectively and remove the grease from emollients.
+You may find that you need to wash at 60°C or higher for the non-biological detergent to clean your clothing effectively and to remove the grease from emollients.
 Always ensure that your clothing is rinsed well.
-It is best to avoid fabric conditioners since they contain fragrance and other ingredients that might cause irritation or an allergy.
+It is best to avoid fabric conditioners because they contain fragrance and other ingredients that bind to the clothing fibres to soften them; these might cause irritation or an allergy.

 Piercing and tattoos

 Body piercing does not cause eczema, but problems can occur later on as a consequence.
 Nickel allergy is very common and the chance of this developing is greatly increased if you have body piercing and use cheap metal jewellery.
-Having a tattoo (particularly when black henna or dye is used) increases the risk of developing a contact allergic dermatitis to dyes especially PPD (p-Phenylenediamine).
+Having a tattoo (particularly when black henna or dye is used) increases the risk of developing an allergic contact dermatitis to dyes, especially PPD (p-Phenylenediamine).
 There is also a high risk of pierced and tattooed areas becoming infected.

-Be careful not to use topical steroids shortly before having sex on an area that is likely to transfer them onto your partner.
-You need to let the topical steroids be completely absorbed into the genital area first.
-As long as you do this, topical steroids should not cause any problems.
-The same applies to oral sex.
+Be careful not to use topical steroids shortly before having sex (including oral sex) on an area that is likely to transfer them onto your partner.
+They need to be absorbed into the skin first.
+Topical steroids only need to be applied once a day, so try to apply them at a different time of day to the time you usually have sex.
+As long as you leave time for them to absorb, topical steroids should not cause any problems.

 Sperm fluid (semen) can make irritant eczema worse; however, a true allergic reaction to sperm or sperm fluid, which in its severest form can cause an anaphylactic reaction, is exceptionally rare.